jasonbrodeur/notes-and-other-things/docs/Conference Notes/CNI 2023 Fall.md

 ### Karim Boughida (Stony Brook U)
 - Common Theme: Disconnect between library administrators and staff
 	- To skills according to staff: Data, digital scholarship, etc.
-	- #1 skill according to admins: "LibGuides"
+	- Top skill according to admins: "LibGuides"
 - Library jobs amongst the top-20 jobs replaceable by genAI
 - What employers want: Skills, not credentials.
 Employers are doing skills-based hiring
 - **PD always a priority -- never cut it from the budget**
 ### Q&A
 - Developing skills in current staff vs. addressing gaps/limitation in current MLIS education
 	- It's important to acknowledge that the principles of information management and arrangement are always going to be relevant, but very few indiividuals in the future will need to know how to catalogue a book, specifically.